Birth Injury Lawyer Grants Pass, OR

 - Poor administration of epidural (when not given correctly, it can lead to low blood pressure for both baby and mother)

-When such tragedies occur, a birth injury lawyer in Grants Pass, OR may be able to assist parents in recovering compensation related to the negligent care their child received.
+When such tragedies occur, a birth trauma lawyer in Grants Pass, Oregon may be able to assist parents in recovering compensation related to the negligent care their child received.
 This compensation may help to offset past and future medical bills as well as other losses stemming from the harm done to the child.

-What should I know about birth injury law?
+What should I know about birth trauma law?

-Birth injury law specializes in helping parents receive compensation for any injuries caused to their child by medical negligence.
-An OR birth injury lawyer in Grants Pass can help you determine if your baby’s injuries were caused by medical neglect, in which case they would be able to represent you, and will gather evidence and witnesses to support your case.
-Your lawyer will most likely propose a settlement during pre-litigation, but if the settlement is not accepted by both parties, your case will go to court.
-It may take a while for your case to be settled, so it’s important to remind yourself of that as you begin the process.
+Birth trauma lawyers specialize in helping parents receive compensation for any injuries caused to their child by medical negligence.
+An Oregon birth trauma lawyer in Southern Oregon can help you determine if your baby’s injuries were caused by medical neglect, in which case they would be able to represent you, and will gather evidence and witnesses to support your case.
+Your lawyer will most likely propose a settlement pre-litigation to the insurance companies involved, but if the settlement is not accepted by both parties, your case will be filed as a lawsuit.
+It may take a while for your case to be settled or go to trial.

 What if I think my doctor or a staff member made a mistake?

-Those who believe their baby has become the victim of a birth injury due to poor medical care may consult with a member of our legal team for more information.
+If you believe your baby has been injured due to poor medical care, call an experienced lawyer to talk about what happened.
 Your baby may have had visible wounds, in which the doctor emphasized as being normal.
 Unfortunately, this may have only been a way for the doctor to elude responsibility and keep parents calm.
 In some cases, the impacts of a birth injury may not be noticed until months or years later.
 Talking with a legal professional may be the best way to figure out if you have a case for a claim against staff or the medical facility.

 Do I really need a lawyer?

-Birth injuries can cause permanent damage and result in the need for therapy or special education for your child.
+Birth trauma can cause permanent damage and result in the need for therapy or special education for your child.
 If the birth injury is caused by medical neglect, you will want to find a lawyer to represent you so you can receive fair compensation.
 It is impossible to receive any compensation without a lawyer assisting you through the process, as the lawyer is experienced and knowledgeable about the process.
-You can rely on our team at Andersen Morse & Linthorst, as we have successfully represented clients in the past and have vast knowledge with birth injury legalities.
+You can rely on our team at Andersen Morse & Linthorst, as we have successfully recovered millions of dollars for children who suffer birth trauma.

-The amount of compensation you receive can vary.
-If you win your case, you may be entitled to money for medical expenses, therapy, lost wages, emotional pain, special education, and punitive damages.
-This compensation can be invaluable as you raise your child, because you will need to provide from him or her in ways you were not originally anticipating.
-What exactly you will receive will depend on the outcome of your case.
-There is no way to know what you will receive before you begin legislation, but it’s certain that you will not get anything if you do not seek out a birth injury lawyer from Grants Pass to take your case.
+The amount of compensation you receive will vary depending on the injuries and what happened.
+Types of damages that can be claimed include money for medical expenses, therapy, lost wages, emotional pain, special education, and punitive damages.
+This compensation can be invaluable as you raise your child because you will need to provide from him or her in ways you were not originally anticipating.
+What exactly your child will receive will depend on the outcome of your case.
+There is no way to know what you will receive before you begin litigation, but it’s certain that you will not get anything if you do not seek out a birth injury lawyer to take your case.

 Get Our Help For Your Child’s Birth Injuries

 Giving birth to your child can be something you and your partner plan down to the last detail.
-However, there are uncertainties you may not even be able to imagine when it comes to giving birth.
-If you have given birth and your child has suffered from a birth injury, you may be left feeling confused.
+When an injury disrupts those plans, it can be disorienting.
 Was there anything the doctors or medical professionals could have done to prevent the birth injury?
 Was it a result of negligence?
 Will my baby be okay?
 There are many questions that are likely running through your head, but you should not have to worry about filing a lawsuit on your own if you are going through this.
-Instead, speak with our Grants Pass, OR birth injury lawyer from Andersen Morse & Linthorst.
-Families have trusted us for many years regarding birth injury lawsuits, and we will be here to support your family and give you the legal help you need.
+Instead, speak with our southern Oregon birth injury lawyers from Andersen Morse & Linthorst.
+Families have trusted us for many years with taking care of their children’s legal claims after birth trauma, and we will be here to support your family and give you the legal help you need.
 Contact us to set up your first consultation.

-Important Information For Filing a Birth Injury Lawsuit
+Important Information For Filing a Birth Trauma Lawsuit

-When you decide that you want to file a birth injury lawsuit, one of the first things you should do is get a copy of your medical records.
+When you decide that you want to file a birth trauma lawsuit, one of the first things you should do is get a copy of the labor and delivery records.
 We remind all of our clients that you have every right to view your healthcare information as this is a right protected by HIPAA.
-You can contact the hospital where you gave birth and request a copy of your record and your doctor should work with you to get this done in a reasonable format and amount of time.
+You can contact the hospital where you gave birth and request a copy of your record and your child’s records.
+The facility and doctors should work with you to get this done in a reasonable format and amount of time.

 Determining the Standard of Care

-When it comes to filing a birth injury lawsuit, your birth injury lawyer Grants Pass residents trust must show that the medical professional did not provide you and your child with the standard of care, thus also showing that they were negligent in the way they treated you and your child.
-The standard of care means that a competent medical professional in the same position as your doctor with the same training and under similar circumstances would have done things the same way.
-Thus, if your doctor performed his or her duties as another medical professional would have, they showed the same standard of care.
-On the other hand, if they did not, they acted in a way that was negligent.
+When it comes to filing a birth trauma lawsuit, the evidence must show that the medical professionals did not meet the standard of care when responsible for you and your child, thus also showing that they were negligent in the way they treated you and your child.
+The standard of care is simply what a prudent and reasonable medical provider would have done.
+Thus, if your doctor, nurse, or hospital failed to perform as a reasonably prudent medical professional would have, they violated the standard of care, and were negligent.

 Common Birth Injuries

-There are many types of birth injuries that can happen to babies immediately before being born and during the birthing process.
+There are many types of birth trauma that can happen to babies immediately before being born and during the birthing process.
 Some of the most common are:

 - Cerebral Palsy.
 A movement disorder that happens as a result of brain damage.